bdiamand/Delegate/README.md

 Depends on https://github.com/catchorg/Catch2, but only for the unit tests.
 See the unit tests for examples for non-POD types and move semantics (e.g. to capture things like unique_ptr).

+Note: The code should work fine for C++11, although for lambdas with move-on-capture, at least C++14 is needed.

 Two examples uses:

 ```c++